bruno-chavez/go-microservice-template/README.md

 # Description
 `go-microservice-template` main purpose is to be a starting point for a REST API in Go.
-Reducing boilerplate writing and speeding up development of new microservices
+Reducing boilerplate writing and speeding up development of new microservices.

 # How to use
 1. Clone repository.